-An interactive H5P element has been excluded from this version of the text.
-You
+An interactive or media element has been excluded from this version of the text.
+You can view it online here:

-4.3 TIPS FOR BREAKOUT ROOMS
+TIPS FOR BREAKOUT ROOMS

 This section will offer some tips for using breakout rooms in your online class.

 Preparation

 As with any online activity it is very important to plan the activity in advance and to be prepared.
 Practice the breakout rooms with the students in advance.